After meeting at the White House Speaker Johnson vows to push ahead on Trump's big bill

-WASHINGTON (AP) — Defying opposition from within his ranks, House Speaker Mike Johnson insisted late Wednesday that Republicans would march ahead on their multitrillion-dollar tax breaks package after a lengthy meeting at the White House with GOP holdouts who are refusing to back the bill.
+WASHINGTON (AP) — Defying opposition within his ranks, House Speaker Mike Johnson insisted late Wednesday that Republicans would march ahead on their multitrillion-dollar tax breaks package after a lengthy White House meeting with GOP holdouts refusing to back the bill.

 Johnson and his GOP leadership team appeared confident they would be able to stick to their schedule and shore up GOP support for final passage late Wednesday or Thursday following last-ditch talks to salvage the "big, beautiful bill."
 But next steps are highly uncertain.

-“We’re excited that we’re going to land this plane,” Johnson, R-La., said back at the Capitol.
+“We’re excited that we’re going to land this airplane,” Johnson, R-La., said back at the Capitol.

 But as evening hours set in, the upbeat tone stood at odds with the unwieldy scene at the Capitol.
 The Rules Committee has been grinding through a marathon session, passing its 18th hour, as the process chugs along.
 Another Republican, Tennessee Rep. John Rose, announced his opposition to the GOP bill.
 And Democrats, without the votes to stop Trump's package, are using all available tools and impassioned speeches to press their opposition and capitalize on the GOP disarray.